Join over 2.7 million drivers who have compared local prices to book.

 You can search for, compare and book the best Brake Repairs deal in Wales that best suits your needs, based on price, distance, availability and verified reviews.
 Book a garage quickly and easily with our online booking tool.

-Quick and easy: Simply enter your car registration number and your post code, compare prices, choose a garage which is local to you in Wales and book your Brake Repairs.
+No upfront registration required, simply enter your registration number and postcode, compare prices, choose a garage which is local to you in Wales and book your Brake Repairs.

 The brakes on your car utilise fluid pressure.

 When the brake pedal is depressed, it activates a plunger in the master cylinder,

 which pressurises the brake fluid in the pipes and hoses causing the brake components to move.

 Brake repairs are one of the most common reasons to visit a garage; all cars need their brake discs and pads replaced at regular intervals.
 Some of the warning signs for brake failure are squealing or grinding noises when depressing the brakes, or the brake feeling 'spongy' when the pedals is pressed.
 And of course if you need to brake increasingly hard to effectively slow or stop your car, then you could well be looking at brake replacement.

 There are two main types of brake systems: disc brakes and drum brakes.

 Disc brake systems are comprised of two pads per wheel, which clamp down on the brake disc when the brake pedal is depressed.
 When the fluid becomes pressurised, it sends a plunger in the calliper forward, forcing the brake pads on either side of the brake disc to squeeze it, which results in the slowing and stopping of the car.